probmods/probmods2/chapters/learning-as-conditional-inference.md

 Examining the distribution on sequences, it appears that this model is exchangeable---permutations of a sequence all have the same probability (e.g., `bbw`, `bwb`, `wbb` have the same probability; `bww`, `wbw`, `wwb` do too).
 (Challenge: Can you prove this mathematically?)

-Because the distributio is exchangeable, we know that there must be an alterative representation in terms of a latent quantity followed by independent samples.
+Because the distribution is exchangeable, we know that there must be an alterative representation in terms of a latent quantity followed by independent samples.
 The de Finetti representation of this model is:

 ~~~~
 var urn_deFinetti = function(urn, numsamples) {